 Est. 1949 – An association of professional communicators

-Charlotte Schexnayder, a founding member of Arkansas Press Women and past president, was named as an inductee into the Arkansas Women’s Hall of Fame on Monday.
+Charlotte Schexnayder, an early member of Arkansas Press Women and past president, was named as an inductee into the Arkansas Women’s Hall of Fame on Monday.

 Schexnayder, a former newspaper owner who also served many years in the House of Representatives, was one of seven women chosen for the honor in 2019.
 The Arkansas Women’s Hall of Fame announced the selections on Monday on their website.